cdot/Squirrel/README.md

 copy the value from inside the editor.

 And that's about it - you can find out the rest by experimenting.

+## Choosing a Store

+Squirrel supports a number of store implementations.
+It's up to you which one you use.

+### GoogleDriveStore
+You must be logged in to Google in the browser for this to work.
+The first time you open Squirrel with GoogleDriveStore, it will prompt for the path to your store.
+This is simply the name of a file where encrypted data will be stored in the cloud.

+Squirrel will prompt for a password every time you open it.
+This is the password for your store, and will not usually be the same as your Google password.

+### DropboxStore

+You will be prompted for authentication details for Dropbox.
+Squirrel will prompt for a password every time you open it.
+This is the password for your store, and will not usually be the same as your Dropbox password.

+### HttpServerStore

+This store will work with any web server that supports `GET' and `POST'.
+A suitable server is provided as part of the Squirrel release package.
+See DEVELOPING.md for more information on setting up your own server.

+To use a HttpServerStore you need to tell Squirrel where to look for the store, and how to get into it.
+The following URL parameters are used:

+`url' - this is the full URL to a directory on the server where Squirrel may GET and POST files.

+`user' - BasicAuth username

+`pass' - BasicAuth password

+`realm' - BasicAuth realm

+### LocalStorageStore

+You may not want to use a Cloud store, but store your passwords locally in the machine where the browser is running.
+This store lets you do that.

 ## Security risks